Introduction to If Statement in Python

 if <condition>:

 Python is sensitive to indentation; after the “if” condition, the next line of code is spaced four spaces apart from the statement’s start.
-Any set of instructions or conditions that belongs to the same block of code should be indented.
+Any instructions or conditions belonging to the same block of code should be indented.
 Indentation is unique to the python programming language.
-Python strictly adheres to indentation; it is developed that way to make the lines of code neat and easily readable.

 Comparing Python If Statement to Other Languages